AHADEF2000/db_data_engneering_1/README.md

 ### Step 5: Automation and Monitoring

-1. **Schedule Pipelines**: Use ADF to schedule the data pipelines to run daily.
+1. **Schedule Pipelines**: Use a databricks workflow to schedule the data pipelines to run daily.
-2. **Monitor Pipeline Runs**: Use the monitoring tools in ADF and Synapse to ensure successful pipeline execution.
+2. **Monitor Pipeline Runs**: Use the monitoring tools in Databricks to ensure successful pipeline execution.

 ### Step 6: Security and Governance